Posfra/posfra.js/ReadMe.md

 ## Events

-You can listen for and respond to various events emitted throughout the paymnet lifecycle.
-These events allow you to track user interactions (such as opening or closing the payment window), get real-time updates to the payment status, and handle the outcome once a payment is accepted.
+You can listen for various events emitted throughout the payment lifecycle.
+These events allow you to track user interactions (such as opening or closing the payment window), get real-time updates to the payment status and handle the outcome once a payment is accepted.

 Below are all of events emitted by the payment button: